GEM National Consortium

 Offers opportunities for underrepresented minority students to obtain MS degrees in engineering and Ph.D. degrees in engineering and the natural and physical sciences through a program of paid summer internships and graduate financial assistance.

-Tuition, fees, and $16,000 stipend.
+Tuition, fees, and $16,000 stipend for Full Fellows.
 Includes summer internship with industry sponsor.
 Application fees for member universities can be waived, and reimbursement for GRE test is possible.

 |Year(s) of Application